 With my second baby arriving just 21 months after my first, I started thinking about how I could make my pumping experience better.
 While there were plenty of aspects of pumping that I was not a fan of, I’d say the #1 annoyance was being stuck in one place.

-I had heard of wearable breast pumps with my first baby but had a hard time justifying the price (typically around $500, though some insurances may cover part of the cost).
+I had heard of wearable breast pumps with my first baby, but had a hard time justifying the price (typically around $550, though some insurances may cover part of the cost).
 While taking 30 minutes to sit on the couch and pump mid-day was possible with my first baby, it was pretty impossible to picture caring for both a newborn and an energetic toddler like that.

 Because of this, I decided to try the Elvie wearable pump, and it really changed the pumping game for me.
-Not aware of what these are or if they’re worth it?
-Here’s what I think.
+Not aware of what wearable breast pumps are or if they’re worth it?
+Read on for my honest thoughts.

 What is a wearable breast pump?